 All families are strong.
-In our program, "family" is defined by you.
+In our program, "family" is defined by family.
 We welcome grandparents, aunties, uncles, cousins, or anyone who helps care for the children in your family to participate in SFP because we believe that ALL families grow stronger together!

 Native American families are resilient.
 This means they often stand strong through facing systemic injustice and trauma.
 Systemic injustices include:

-racism and discriminations,
+- racism and discriminations,

-historical trauma (injustices that happened to Natives throughout history)
+- historical trauma (injustices that happened to Natives throughout history)

-intergenerational trauma (trauma to relatives and passed down through generations)
+- intergenerational trauma (trauma to relatives and passed down through generations)

 Trauma often leads to stress, anxiety, depression, substance use, violence, or feeling not good enough.
 This program can be especially helpful for families who want to overcome these challenges of systemic injustices and grow stronger together.

 Families were referred from child welfare agencies, behavioral health treatment centers, courts, tribal health and social services, and other programs, such as early childhood.
 In addition, families signed up directly after learning about the program through word of mouth or community events.